-- Hold the CTRL key while pressing the letter U on your keyboard. - Mac Users: Hold the Control key and press the letter U or hold down the Command key and press the letter U
+- Hold the CTRL key while pressing the letter U on your keyboard. - Mac Users: Hold the Control key and press the letter U or hold down the Command key and press the letter U column headings and column totals in a worksheet is a very important technique, especially if you are sharing a workbook with other people.
+These formatting techniques allow users of the worksheet to clearly see the column headings that define the data.
+In addition, the column totals usually contain the most important data on a worksheet with respect to making decisions, and formatting techniques allow users to quickly see this information.

-Format Column Headings and Totals
+Format Column Headings and TotalsApplying formatting enhancements to the